The Female American

 Historical references to colonial America and eighteenth-century England, the fantasy of a feminist utopia, and the woman's role in colonialism and religious conversion are just a few of the components of this narrative.
 One of the criticisms that accompanied its publication in 1767 was that female readers might possibly partake in similar adventures, thus questioning their lives and limitations.
 The fear was that the virtue of the women of this period would be potentially endangered.
-In order to assuage such concerns, the introduction emphasizes that the story is not only "pleasing and instructive" but "fit to be perused by the youth of both sexes, as a rational, moral entertainment."
+In order to assuage such concerns, the introduction emphasizes that the story is not only "pleasing and instructive" but "fit to be perused by the youth of both sexes, as a rational, moral entertainment".

 Plot summary

 Volume I

 The poem opens with a declaration of the author's intention to relate the events of her life, which introduces the first major theme of female adventure outside of the domestic sphere.
-She describes her grandfather's plantation in Virginia, and the massacre of settlers by the native Indians, which leaves her grandfather dead and her father, Mr. William Winkfield, captured.
-As her father is about to be put to death by the Indians, a young Indian princess, named Unca, saves his life and secures his liberty by taking a liking to him and putting him in favor with the king.
-Unfortunately, his troubles mount when the sister of the young princess grows equally fond of him, and solicits him for marriage.
+She describes her grandfather's plantation in Virginia, and the massacre of settlers by the American Indians, which leaves her grandfather dead and her father, Mr. William Winkfield, captured.
+As her father is about to be put to death by the Indians, a young Indian princess, named Unca, saves his life and secures his liberty by taking a liking to him and putting him in favor with the Indian king.
+Unfortunately, Mr. Winkfield's troubles mount when the young princess's sister grows equally fond of him and solicits him for marriage.
 He responds unfavorably, claiming love only for Unca, so she poisons him and leaves him for dead.
 Unca comes upon him and saves his life yet again, and they remove themselves from the village to live with the settlers.
-They are not there long before their daughter, Unca Eliza, is born, and they are visited by two Indian men sent from Alluca, the jealous sister of princess Unca.
+They are not there long before their daughter, Unca Eliza, is born, and they are visited by two Indian men sent from Alluca, Unca's jealous sister.
 The two men reveal daggers and a skirmish leaves Unca and one of the assassins dead, while Mr. Winkfield escapes death and takes the remaining assassin prisoner.
-Under the council of the other settlers, he decides to set him free, sending him back to the village with a promise of revenge on Alluca from Mr. Winkfield.
-She dies of grief before revenge can be had, and sends her heart and a request for forgiveness to Mr. Winkfield.
+Under the council of the other settlers, Mr. Winkfield decides to set the captive Indian free, sending him back to the village with a promise of revenge on Alluca from Mr. Winkfield.
+Alluca dies of grief before revenge can be had and sends her heart and a request for forgiveness to Mr. Winkfield.